ChadBailey/sddp.io/docs/about.md

 >
 > Do this by offering a reliable repository of highly vetted documentation that
 > empowers users to extend the usefulness of the Steam Deck by creating Steam
-> Deck specific applications, utilities, workflows, and extensions.
+> Deck specific applications, utilities, workflows, modifications, and
+> extensions.